 Opportunities to avoid and minimise impacts should focus on biodiversity values identified in the Native vegetation removal report and specifically on areas with higher values.
 Table 2 describes the biodiversity values relevant to each assessment pathway.
-Biodiversity experts can assist and if it is not possible to avoid or minimise impacts this must be explained in the required avoid and minimise statement.

 Table 2 - Biodiversity values to consider when avoiding and minimising impacts